PrestaShop/prestashop-specs/back-office/shop-parameters/order-settings/order-setting-statuses-page.md

 For the customer page, this improvement fixes the exception while having no other impact on the page.

 **MISSING PART OF SPECIFICATIONS TO BE COMPLETED**

 - Errors messages - In which cases there should be an error message ?
 - Multilanguage - Which fields are multilingual ?
-- Multistore - How should it work when multistore is enabled ?
 - Permissions - What should happen if I don’t have view, add, edit, delete right ?

 ACCEPTANCE TESTS
 check page on RTL